nazavode/zirkon/docs/source/getting-started/first-steps.rst

 The ``Schema.validate`` method accepts the *raise_on_error* boolean attribute, which is *False* by default; if *True*, the first validation error is raised.

- >>> from daikon.validator.error import InvalidTypeError
+ >>> from zirkon.validator.error import InvalidTypeError
  >>> try:
  ...     validation = schema.validate(config, raise_on_error=True)
  ... except InvalidTypeError: